Dr. Noëmie Duhaut

 Fax: +49 6131 39 35326

 Noëmie Duhaut was born in Nancy, France.
 She studied Eastern European and Jewish history at University College London and the University of Belgrade.
 She holds a PhD in History (2017) from University College London.
 Supported by the Arts and Humanities Research Council and the Posen Society of Fellows, her thesis focused on French Jewish international advocacy in the nineteenth century and investigated how and why the elite of French Jewry constructed a supranational European identity in this period.
 Prior to joining the IEG in May 2019, she was a visiting scholar at Dartmouth College and subsequently held postdoctoral fellowships at the Hebrew University of Jerusalem and the Central European University in Budapest.
+She held the Kurt-David-Brühl Guest Professorship for Jewish Studies (with a focus on Jewish history and culture in Southeast Europe) at the University of Graz in the 2021-22 winter semester.

 Modern European Jewish history